David Baldacci Books in Order

 Walter Nash Series (Books in Order)

-The Walter Nash series follows successful executive Walter Nash, working at an investment firm who is recruited by the FBI after discovering the company is a front for a global criminal organization.
+The Walter Nash series follows successful investment executive Walter Nash, whose life changes when he is pressured by the FBI to help expose a criminal network after discovering the company is a front for a global criminal organization.
+Nash starts as a businessman with a family and ends up as a completely different man.

 1. Nash Falls, 2025